-- Daily schedule including early release and delayed start times. - Opening activities such as attendance and procedures. - Seating chart for each class/section. - Names of aides and dependable students. - · List of students with special needs (medical or behavioral). - · Classroom rules and discipline procedures (even if posted on the wall). - Lesson materials and where to find them. - AV instructions. - · Floor plan with restroom, main office, teammates, and vending machine. - Phone listing with important numbers highlighted. - Emergency procedures. - Dismissal and lunch procedures.
+- · Daily schedule including early release and delayed start times. - Opening activities such as attendance and procedures. - Seating chart for each class/section. - · Names of aides and dependable students. - List of students with special needs (medical or behavioral). - Classroom rules and discipline procedures (even if posted on the wall). - · Lesson materials and where to find them. - AV instructions. - · Floor plan with restroom, main office, teammates, and vending machine. - Phone listing with important numbers highlighted. - Emergency procedures. - Dismissal and lunch procedures.

 All these items will be helpful when you have your own classroom and need to provide substitute plans when you are planning for your absence.
+Many find it helpful to keep the above materials organized in a 'Sub Binder', so everything is organized and easily accessible in one place.
+Most educators don't plan to be absent and must be ready in a pinch.
 Always remember to follow the appropriate procedures when planning for a substitute.